FabianAndrade14/journal-app/README.md

 yarn dev
 ```
 Update to the project: the next week the app is going to have a firebase implementation and also using redux to the backend.

+after you use the command to run the project, will notice the use of a firebase based login.